Considering a first phone for your child? Read this first!

 1. Take it slowly.
 Very, very slowly.

-2. Determine the essential need you’re trying to address, and provide the minimum tech to meet that need but nothing more.
-For example, if the need is to communicate with parents and friends, find a device that enables calling and texting only
+3. Determine the essential need you’re trying to address, and provide the minimum tech to meet that need but nothing more.
+For example, if the need is to communicate with parents and friends, roll out a phone or watch that enables calling and texting only.

 Need more help?